Accor shares drop as new CEO's revamp plan disappoints

 Under the new plan, HotelServices will operate nearly 3,600 hotels and 460,000 rooms worldwide under 14 brands and will be "a high margin and cash generative business", Accor said.

-Bazin's revamp also involves the creation of a new executive committee of 10 members, including five regional heads of operations.
+Bazin's revamp also involves the creation of a new organisation built by geography and an executive committee of 10 members, including five regional heads of operations.

 The stock, which before the April ouster of Hennequin had been stuck at around 27 euros, or nearly half a 2007 peak, has since then jumped 29 percent, surpassing the European sector's .SXTP 15 percent advance amid hopes Bazin can improve the group's performance.